-C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2010.
+C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, firstyear students who applied, were admitted, and enrolled (full- or part-time) in Fall 2013.
 Include early decision, early action, and students who began studies during summer in this cohort.
 Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, nonadmission, placement on waiting list, or application withdrawn (by applicant or institution).
-Admitted applicants should include wait-listed students who were subsequently offered admission.
+Admitted applicants should include wait-listed students

-• • 05.40 C1 Total first-time, first-year (freshman) men who applied 2546 C1 Total first-time, first-year (freshman) women who applied 3956 C1 Total first-time, first-year (freshman) men who were admitted 2002 C1 Total first-time, first-year (freshman) women who were admitted 2987

-C1 Total full-time, first-time, first-year (freshman) men who enrolled 591 C1 Total part-time, first-time, first-year (freshman) men who enrolled 0

-C1 Total full-time, first-time, first-year (freshman) women who enrolled 825 C1 Total part-time, first-time, first-year (freshman) women who enrolled 0
+Total first-time, first-year (freshman) men who applied 2,361 Total first-time, first-year (freshman) women who applied 4,432 Total first-time, first-year (freshman) men who were admitted 1,807 Total first-time, first-year (freshman) women who were admitted 3,226 Total full-time, first-time, first-year (freshman) men who enrolled 568 Total part-time, first-time, first-year (freshman) men who enrolled 5 Total full-time, first-time, first-year (freshman) women who enrolled 969 Total part-time, first-time, first-year (freshman) women who enrolled 5 Total first-time, first-year (freshman) men who were admitted Total first-time, first-year (freshman) women who were admitted Total full-time, first-time, first-year (freshman) men who enrolled Total part-time, first-time, first-year (freshman) men who enrolled Total full-time, first-time, first-year (freshman) men who enrolled Total full-time, first-time, first-year (freshman) men who enrolled Total full-time, first-time, first-year (freshman) women who enrolled